andyle1995/andyle1995.github.io/index.md

 ### the 30 second sample rule

-**Myth:** "I can copy up to 30 seconds of a song before it is infrignment _or_ I can quote up to 200 words from a book before it is infringement."
+**Myth:** "I can copy up to 30 seconds of a song before it is infrignment" _or_ "I can quote up to 200 words from a book before it is infringement."

 The 30 second sample rule originated in the hip hop and electronic music scenes.
 This urban legend is also known as a the 200 word rule, the 2 minute rule, or the 1% rule.
 Regardless of its name, the idea is the same: using a very small amount of a work automatically qualifies as fair use.

 **False:** there is no "amount" of use that automatically qualifies it as fair.
 Courts frequently rule in favor of uses that use small amounts or as little as possible, however it is not a hard rule.
-As we see in Harper & Row v.
-Nation Enterprises, even uses totaling less than 1% of the entire work may still constitute infringment.
+As we see in [_Harper & Row v.
+Nation Enterprises_](https://ogc.harvard.edu/pages/copyright-and-fair-use#:~:text=Fair%20use%20is%20the%20right,law%20is%20designed%20to%20foster.), even uses totaling less than 1% of the entire work may still constitute infringment.
 This myth is likely the most pervasive, even appearing on [Wikipedia's style guide](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Music_samples#:~:text=maximum%20length%20permitted%3F-,Guidelines,reduced%20quality%20from%20the%20original.) and a [university's copyright guidelines page](https://lasierra.edu/library/copyright-fair-use-guidelines/).

 ### any academic use is fair use

 **Myth:** "I can copy this sheet music as many times as I want as long as I only use it for my class."

-Some education professional have taken the "education exempetion" to heart and believe any use for learning is fair.
+Some education professionals have taken the "education exempetion" to heart and believe any use for learning is fair.

 **False:**